-III.
-B. Are there other resources (including data) that you need to complete your discipline review and planning? coneg IV.
-SHARE YOUR ACCOMPLISHMENTS Please include at least one discipline accomplishment that you'd like to share with the community.
-The Ev aluations & Records Office: • Met the ADT (Associate Degree for Transfer) deadline during March 2015 for the Fall 2015 CSU transfer applicants.
-The Evaluators were able to complete • a review of the 360 applicants during one of the busiest times of the year!
-(Something some of the other community colleges couldn't meet.)
-Kristyn Lewko, new Senior Academic Evaluator, and Tracie Sayre, Admissions & Records Functional have made great achievements in Academic Advising.
-Over 80 plans have been built in Academic Advising, addressing the degrees and certificates of 83% of the graduating class The transfer articulation spreadsheet for Mira Costa College was completed and staff is currently working with a consultant for upload to People Soft A template for an online, automated graduation application and staff workflow has been created and staff is currently working with a consultant on implementation • Completed another year of degree, certificate, and transfer certification evaluations (NOTE : evaluation count, not student count) Decrease of approximately 5.2% in Associate Degree and Certificate of Achievement program evaluations Decrease of approximately 1.1% in CSU GE and IGETC transfer certification evaluations • With the implementation of OnBase it has made it much simpler to reindex documents that were converted incorrectly, separate documents that were imaged together, and search for specific documents (grade changes, academic renewals, specific institutions, etc.) for research and report information.
-Implemented posting incoming transcripts in the PS Education page, making it quicker and easier for Financial Aid Advisors and Evaluators to track for program evaluation purposes TEP v V. ACCREDITATION For programs with an external accreditation, indicate the date of the last accreditation visit and discuss mendations and progress made on the recommendations.
-III III a VI.
-COMMENTS Other comments, recommendations: (Please use this space for additional comments or recommendations that don't only category above.)
+STEP IV.
+SHARE YOUR ACCOMPLISHMENTS Please include at least one discipline accomplishment that you'd like to share with the college community.

+The Evaluations & Records Office:

+- Met the ADT (Associate Degree for Transfer) deadline during March 2015 for the Fall 2015 CSU transfer applicants.
+The Evaluators were able to complete a review of the 360 applicants during one of the busiest times of the year!
+(Something some of the other community colleges couldn't meet.) - Kristyn Lewko, new Senior Academic Evaluator, and Tracie Sayre, Admissions & Records Functional have made great achievements in Academic Advising. - Over 80 plans have been built in Academic Advising, addressing the degrees and certificates of 83% of the graduating class - The transfer articulation spreadsheet for Mira Costa College was completed and staff is currently working with a consultant for upload to People Soft - A template for an online, automated graduation application and staff workflow has been created and staff is currently working with a consultant on implementation - Completed another year of degree, certificate, and transfer certification evaluations (NOTE: evaluation count, not student count) - Decrease of approximately 5.2% in Associate Degree and Certificate of Achievement program evaluations - Decrease of approximately 1.1% in CSU GE and IGETC transfer certification evaluations - With the implementation of OnBase it has made it much simpler to reindex documents that were converted incorrectly, separate documents that were imaged together, and search for specific documents (grade changes, academic renewals, specific institutions, etc.) for research and report information. - Implemented posting incoming transcripts in the PS Education page, making it quicker and easier for Financial Aid Advisors and Evaluators to track for program evaluation purposes

+STEP V. ACCREDITATION For programs with an external accreditation, indicate the date of the last accreditation visit and discuss recommendations and progress made on the recommendations.

+STEP VI.
+COMMENTS Other comments, recommendations: (Please use this space for additional comments or recommendations that don't fit in any category above.)